keu/docs/astro/runtime-release-notes.md

 - Upgraded `astronomer-providers` to 1.11.2, which includes a collection of bug fixes.
 See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1112-2022-11-19).
 - Upgraded `openlineage-airflow` to 0.17.0, which includes improvements to the OpenLineage spark integration and additional facets for the OpenLineage Python client.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.17.0) for more information.

+## Astro Runtime 6.0.5

+- Release date: December 12, 2022
+- Airflow version: 2.4.3

+### Backported Airflow bug fixes

+Astro Runtime 6.0.5 includes the following bug fixes from Apache Airflow 2.5:

+- Fix deadlock when chaining multiple empty mapped tasks ([#27964](https://github.com/apache/airflow/pull/27964))
+- Make DagRun state updates for paused DAGs faster ([#27725](https://github.com/apache/airflow/pull/27725))

+### Additional improvements

+- You can now run Astro Runtime images on Red Hat OpenShift.
+- You can now add comments to the `packages.txt` file of an Astro project.
+- In the Airflow UI for Astro Deployments, the **Audit Logs** page now shows the Astro user who performed a given action in the **Owner** column.
+- Upgraded `astronomer-providers` to 1.11.2, which includes a collection of bug fixes.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1112-2022-11-19).
+- Upgraded `openlineage-airflow` to 0.16.1.
+This release includes the `DefaultExtractor`, which allows you to extract the default available OpenLineage data for external operators without needing to write a custom extractor.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.16.1) for more information.

 ## Astro Runtime 6.0.4

 - Release date: November 14, 2022